Voltionne/UniversalApplicationAssembler/README.md

 # UniversalApplicationAssembler

-The Universal Application Assembler (UAA) is a totally configurable assembler that let's you target any ISA specification by simply writing a config YAML file defining the characteristics of each instruction.
+The Universal Application Assembler (UAA) is a totally configurable assembler that lets you target any ISA specification by simply writing a config YAML file defining the characteristics of each instruction.
 The idea is of have a universal assembler that is trivial to port to any ISA.

 ## Scala rewrite

-For those coming from v0.1.x, v1.0 UAA has transitioned to Scala 3 instead of Python.
+For those coming from v0.1.x, v1.0 and later UAA has transitioned to Scala 3 instead of Python.
 Older python versions won't be supported anymore and is highly recommended to use the Scala rewrite.
-Currently, but, at the time of updating this README the rewrite has not been completed yet, therefore only the python versions can be used taking into account this warning.
+At time of writing the transition has been finished!

 ## Documentation